 Dessert: Pumpkin Silk Pie at The Gunny Sack

 In the meantime, make the pumpkin silk filling.
 Beat softened cream cheese until light and fluffy.
-Add the powdered sugar, pumpkin, vanilla (I used my Nielsen-Massey pure vanilla extract) and pumpkin pie spice; beat until smooth.
+Add the powdered sugar, pumpkin puree, vanilla (I used my Nielsen-Massey pure vanilla extract) and pumpkin pie spice; beat until smooth.

 Fold in one large container of whipped topping (Cool Whip) and spread into the springform pan.